RuanEmanuell/RuanEmanuell/README.md

 ### Hello there, I'm Ruan Emanuell 👋

-I’m currently learning Flutter, and looking foward to become a better mobile Developer 😊
+I’m currently learning Flutter, and looking foward to become a better Developer 😊

 ### Technologies I'm familiar with or studying: